 What is satellite broadband?

 Sky has been beaming TV into our homes via satellite since the 90s, and more recently it got into the broadband game with no small degree of success.
-So if we talk about satellite broadband Sky is likely to come to mind before anything else.
+So if you hear the phrase satellite broadband, Sky is likely to come to mind before anything else.

 But there is another kind of satellite broadband.
 While it remains relatively obscure in comparison to most home broadband services it has a unique advantage which could make it a very interesting alternative to fixed line and mobile internet.